 In 2001 Nissan announced that it would continue building the GT-R beyond the R34.
-A prototype was shown that year, as well as in 2005.
+A prototype concept was shown that year.
+By 2003 the program was underway within Nissan with development at full tilt by 2004.
+Another prototype was then shown in 2005.
 In 2007, the production R35 was unveiled and, for the first time, the GT-R was built and marketed as its own car, and not a derivative of the Skyline.

 For the first time, the GT-R was also sold globally.

 The GT-R is a global car and is built to be globally competitive in terms of build quality, reliability, and performance.
 It is positioned as Nissan's premiere sports car, slotting in above the Fairlady Z/370Z and Skyline 370GT/Infiniti G37.
 It is built at Nissan's Tochigi plant where it shares some of its assembly with the Fairlady Z as well as some of Nissan/Infiniti's highest end vehicles.

 USDM 2009 - http://nissannews.co...load.do?id=2009